dr-mushtaq/natural-language-processing-projects-python/📚Chapter 2 Sentiment Analysis (Text Classification)/2- Supervised ML & Sentiment Analysis.md

 Before we can build a sentiment analysis model, we need to prepare the data.
 This involves cleaning and preprocessing the text, as well as labeling the data with sentiment labels (positive, negative, or neutral).

 ###  **Feature Extraction**
 Feature extraction is a crucial step in sentiment analysis.
 It involves converting the text into numerical features that can be used by a machine learning model.
-Some common feature extraction techniques for sentiment analysis include bag-of-words, TF-IDF, and word embeddings.
+Some common feature extraction techniques for sentiment analysis include
+- bag-of-words,
+- TF-IDF
+- word embeddings.

 ### References